-21 Top-Rated Attractions & Places to Visit in Atlanta, GA
+21 Top Attractions & Places to Visit in Atlanta, GA

-There are no end of interesting places to visit in Atlanta, with top tourist attractions ranging from the arts to sports.
-Along the way, you'll also discover numerous historic sites, state-of-the-art museums, as well as beautiful parks and gardens.
+Whether you have a few hours or a few days, you'll find the endless list of interesting places to visit in Atlanta will keep you coming back for more.
+Tourist attractions here range from the arts to sports, and along the way, you'll also discover numerous historic sites, and state-of-the-art museums, as well as beautiful parks and gardens to explore.

-One of the top things to do in Atlanta with kids, the Georgia Aquarium features a wide variety of marine life and some very interesting and interactive activities for visitors.
-One of the world's largest aquarium, it houses more than 100,000 aquatic creatures, including the largest sharks in the ocean: whale sharks.
+The aquarium features a wide variety of marine life and some very interesting interactive activities for visitors.
+One of the world's largest aquariums, it houses more than 100,000 aquatic creatures, including the largest sharks in the ocean: whale sharks.
+These impressive sea creatures can grow up to 30 ft in length and are a thrill to observe in the aquarium's long walk-through acrylic tunnel.

 You can also see rare albino alligators and watch as trainers interact with California sea lions.
-One unique option offered by the Georgia Aquarium is the opportunity to dive or snorkel in the tank with the sharks.
-To participate in the dive program, visitors must have SCUBA diving certification.
+One unique option offered by the Georgia Aquarium is the opportunity to dive or snorkel with the fish.
+To participate in the dive program, however, you must have SCUBA diving certification.

 Address: 225 Baker Street NW, Atlanta, Georgia